shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 ```

-## Borsch extended functionality
+## Borsh extended functionality

-This functionality is provided by the Metaplex team where they added an extra util function to the BinaryReader to make the communication seamless with metaplex on-chain programs.
+This functionality is provided by the Metaplex team where they added an extra util function to the BinaryReader to make the communication seamless with Metaplex on-chain programs.

 Without the appropriate serialization, the NFT creation will not work as the transaction will not be deserialized properly from the on-chain programs.